pyne/pyne/docs/theorymanual/source_sampling.rst

 ******

 Meshes can be used to represent particle source distributions for Monte Carlo radiation transport.
-On a mesh, source intensity is discretized spatially (into mesh volume elements) and by energy (into energy bins).
-In order to randomly sample these distributions to select particle birth parameters (position, energy, statistical weight) a discrete probability density function (PDF) must be created, which can be sampled with pseudo-random variates.
-It is convenient to create a single PDF to describe all of phase space; in other words, each bin within the PDF represents the probability that a particle is born in a particular energy group within a particular mesh volume element.
+On a mesh, source intensity is discretized spatially into voxel (mesh volume elements) or sub-voxel (intersection of a voxel and a cell) and by energy (into energy bins).
+In order to randomly sample these distributions to select particle birth parameters (position, energy, statistical weight, cell number) a discrete probability density function (PDF) must be created, which can be sampled with pseudo-random variates.
+It is convenient to create a single PDF to describe all of phase space; in other words, each bin within the PDF represents the probability that a particle is born in a particular energy group within a particular voxel or sub-voxel.

 In pyne, meshes define volumetric source density :math:`q'` with units of :math:`\frac{particles}{time \cdot volume}`.
-In order to find the source intensity of a single phase space bin (of index :math:`n`), the density must be multiplied by the volume of the mesh volume element:
+In order to find the source intensity of a single phase space bin (of index :math:`n`), the density must be multiplied by the volume of the voxel/sub-voxel:

 .. math::
      q(n) = q'(n) \cdot V(n)